Your Food Allergy Email

 To be prepared, child’s name always carries an epinephrine auto-injector in case of an allergic emergency, which should be administered immediately if you suspect anaphylaxis.
 Their epinephrine auto-injector contains epinephrine, which can help resolve the symptoms of anaphylaxis within seconds.
 It can be found in location.

 You can familiarize yourself with the signs and symptoms of an allergic emergency at http://bit.ly/4c8yV6F.
-If you suspect an allergic emergency is happening, or are unsure, administer their epinephrine auto-injector right away and call 911.
-It has voice instructions that can guide you through an injection and will remind you to call 911 afterwards.
-After calling 911, please call emergency contact name at emergency contact number to let them/me know what has happened.
+If you suspect an allergic emergency is happening, or are unsure, administer their epinephrine auto-injector right away.
+It has voice instructions that will walk you through each step of the administration process and remind you to call 911 if needed.
+Please call emergency contact name at emergency contact number to let them/me know what has happened.

-I also ask that you watch this training video describing how to inject their device at https://bit.ly/3VLyrfR and practice with the Trainer for additional preparation.
-You can also download a life-threatening allergy quick reference guide, which contains more information on responding to an allergic emergency, at https://bit.ly/3zK0Xlb.
+I also ask that you watch this training video describing how to inject their device at http://bit.ly/4hq1WhO and practice with the Trainer for additional preparation.

 Thank you in advance for taking the extra steps to help child’s name avoid these allergens.
 I truly appreciate your support.